Only about one per cent of Uzbekistan’s population are Christian: about 351,000 from the 34.4 million people. Almost the entire country is Muslim.

 Please keep praying for your brothers and sisters in Uzbekistan.
-Your prayers make an enormous difference to those following Jesus no matter the cost.
+Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors strengthens persecuted Christians in Central Asia by providing Bibles and Christian literature, training, socio-economic development projects, practical aid, and women, children and youth ministries.
+Open Doors strengthens persecuted Christians in Central Asia by providing Bibles and Christian literature, biblical and vocational training, socio-economic development projects, and children's, youth and women's ministries.